 The remuneration of the Management Board comprises a fixed and a variable component.
 The fixed component is based on the responsibilities of the individual board member and, in accordance with customary procedures in Austria, is paid in 14 instalments at the end of the month.
 The basis for the variable component (target remuneration) is defined separately for each board member before the beginning of the respective financial year.
 This remuneration is paid out if a performance evaluation confirms the achievement of the defined targets.
 The amount of the remuneration for the performance year is increased or decreased in line with the over- or under-achievement of the targets.

-Each year the compensation committee reviews and approves the composition of the peer group, the targets and their attainment in relation to the relative performance indicator as well as the individual bonus/reduction of up to 20% in the variable remuneration based on the development of business.
+The goals and goal attainment for the performance indicators as well as an individual discretionary bonus component (to be justified) are evaluated and approved each year by the compensation committee (CC).
 This committee is responsible for decisions on the remuneration system and includes representatives from the Management Board, Supervisory Board and human resources department.
 The compensation committee is supported by an independent consulting firm.